org-tigris-jsapar/jsapar/docs/basics_schema.md

 ```
 ### Quoted values
 The problem with delimited (CSV) data is that the value of a specific cell may also contain the delimiter character or even the line separator.
-I order to handle this scenario the JSaPar library is capable of handling quoted cells.
+In order to handle this scenario the JSaPar library is capable of handling quoted cells.
 It does not fully comply to the
 CSV standard [RFC-4180](https://tools.ietf.org/html/rfc4180) but we will get back to that in a moment.

-You activate support for quoted values on a line type by specifying a quote character attribute:
+You activate support for quoted values on a line type by specifying a quote character with the `quotechar` attribute:
 ```xml
 ...
     <line occurs="*" linetype="Person" cellseparator=";" quotechar="&quot;">